 4. Planks:

-First, lie on your stomach and place your arms on the floor with your elbows touching the floor.
-Make sure your arms are shoulder-width distance apart.
+Okay, let us now begin.
+You should start by lying down on your stomach.
+Make yourself comfortable.
+Now put your elbows on the floor while your arms are positioned on it.
+Ensure that the distance between your arms is approximately shoulder-width.
 Then, slowly start lifting your body with your core engaged.
 To keep your core engaged, tuck your belly in.
 Your spine should be in line with the floor.
 Keep your gaze soft without overstressing the neck.
 Hold the position for 30 seconds.
-Then, gradually as your forearms get stronger, you can work it up to a few minutes.
+Then, gradually, as your forearms get stronger, you can work it up to a few minutes.

 5. Glute bridges: